SIMPLE IRAs

 Distributions from SIMPLE IRAs follow the same tax rules as for traditional IRA distributions.
 Distributions from a SIMPLE IRA are fully taxable unless they qualify as a tax-free rollover or a direct transfer where the distribution is contributed to another tax-deferred retirement account.
 A direct transfer is the transfer of money between the trustee of one account to that of another.
 Just as for the traditional and Roth IRA's, there is a 10% penalty that applies to any distribution that is received before the employee reaches 59½, unless an exception applies.
 However, during the 1st 2 years that the employee is enrolled in the SIMPLE IRA, the penalty is 25%; thereafter, the penalty is reduced to the 10% applicable to IRA accounts.

-During the 1st 2 years, a tax-free rollover or direct transfer can only be made from a SIMPLE IRA to another SIMPLE IRA account; thereafter, the tax-free rollover or direct transfer can be made to a SIMPLE IRA, as well as a traditional IRA, qualified plan, 403(b) plan, or a state or local government 457 plan.
+During the 1st 2 years, a tax-free rollover or direct transfer can only be made from a SIMPLE IRA to another SIMPLE IRA account; thereafter, the tax-free rollover or direct transfer can be made to a SIMPLE IRA, a traditional IRA, qualified plan, 403(b) plan, or a state or local government 457 plan.